Sawine is usually made for Eid.

 - Add vermicelli and continuously stir until golden brown (this is what we refer to as parching the sawine).
 Be very careful not to burn the vermicelli.
 Set aside.

-- Add evaporated milk and condensed milk.
+- Stir evaporated milk and condensed milk.
 The condensed milk can be adjusted to your sweetness preference.

 - Stir well.